Skip to main content

 Spirits: 2 Ghosts

-📅 Sample dates:2025-06-06 to 2025-06-08 • 2 adults
+📅 Sample dates:2025-08-30 to 2025-09-01 • 2 adults

 Dates and guest count can be changed on booking sites

 💰 Affiliate Disclosure: We earn a commission from some bookings at no extra cost to you.
-Learn more
+Read our affiliate disclosure

-Paranormal Tip: Book rooms room 201 (a hotspot for pranks and odd encounters) and room 204 (the honeymoon suite associated with the bride’s presence) are highly active. the bar and front reception area are where the lady in black is seen and felt most. the grand staircase and upstairs landing have hosted multiple sightings of the white lady. additionally for the best chance of supernatural encounters!
+Paranormal Tip: Book rooms near room 201 (a hotspot for pranks and odd encounters) and room 204 (the honeymoon suite associated with the bride’s presence) are highly active. the bar and front reception area are where the lady in black is seen and felt most. the grand staircase and upstairs landing have hosted multiple sightings of the white lady. additionally for the best chance of supernatural encounters!

 Contact Details